adityasinghkushwah17/LiveChatRoom/README.md

 - View status updates from your connections.
 ### Profile Page:

--View your profile information.
+- View your profile information.
--Edit your profile details as needed.
+- Edit your profile details as needed.

 ## Project Structure
 The project follows a clean architecture with MVVM (Model-View-ViewModel) pattern: